Rindbee/godot-docs-l10n/classes/uk/class_editorsettings.rst

 :ref:`int<class_int>` **interface/editor/accept_dialog_cancel_ok_buttons** :ref:`🔗<class_EditorSettings_property_interface/editor/accept_dialog_cancel_ok_buttons>`

-Як розташувати кнопки «Скасувати» та «ОК» у діалогових вікнах :ref:`AcceptDialog<class_AcceptDialog>` редактора. Різні платформи мають різні стандартні поведінки для цього, які можна змінити за допомогою цього налаштування. Це корисно, якщо ви використовуєте Godot як у Windows, так і в macOS/Linux, і ваша м’язова пам’ять Godot сильніша, ніж у вашої ОС.

-- **Auto** дотримується конвенції платформи: спочатку OK у Windows, KDE та LXQt, спочатку Cancel у macOS та інших середовищах робочого столу Linux.
+How to position the Cancel and OK buttons in the editor's :ref:`AcceptDialog<class_AcceptDialog>` windows.
+Different platforms have different conventions for this, which can be overridden through this setting to avoid accidental clicks when using Godot on multiple platforms.

+- **Auto** follows the platform convention: OK first on Windows, KDE, and LXQt; Cancel first on macOS and other Linux desktop environments.

-- **Cancel First** примусово встановлює порядок Cancel/OK.
+- **Cancel First** forces the Cancel/OK ordering.

-- **OK First** примусово встановлює порядок OK/Cancel.
+- **OK First** forces the OK/Cancel ordering.

+To check if these buttons are swapped at runtime, use :ref:`DisplayServer.get_swap_cancel_ok()<class_DisplayServer_method_get_swap_cancel_ok>`.

 .. rst-class:: classref-item-separator